Clearing up Confusion: Right of Entry Rules for Residential Properties

 Time of Entry

+Time of entry unless in an emergency is also limited to normal business hours.
+Most judges construe "business hours" to mean between 8:00 AM and 5:00 PM, Monday through Friday, although an argument can be made that for leasing agents and property owners and managers, Saturdays and Sundays are normal "business hours."
 The reason the legislature heavily regulated the issue of entry is to protect the right of privacy of the resident.
 Violation of entry rules could lead to litigation and liability for invasion of privacy and trespass among other possible causes of action.
 It is therefore prudent and responsible to stay clear of the appearance of violating the rules of entry set forth by the California legislature.

 The above discussion is general in nature and should not be construed as individualized legal advice.

 Real Estate Marketing Strategies: How to Attract Your Ideal Client

 Real Estate Compensation and Disclosure